nksubramanian/practice/break.md

 [Click here to try](https://colab.research.google.com/github/pythoncoder100/practice/blob/master/break_in_while_loop.ipynb)

-break statement can also be used with for loop
+break statement can also be used with for loop as shown below

 ```python